simduchaine/nancy-bilodeau-website/data_en/pages/detox.md

 ---
 In recent years there has been a surge of cure to help regain energy, health, vitality and even lose weight.

-I am combining [Karyn Calabrese](https://karynraw.com/), the [Hippocrates Health Institute](https://instituthippocrates.com/) and the [Sanoviv Medical Institute](https://www.sanoviv.com/) approaches to tailor a program that will suite you.
+I am combining [Karyn Calabrese](https://karynraw.com/), the [Hippocrates Health Institute](https://instituthippocrates.com/), the [Deepak Chopra Center](https://chopra.com), and the [Sanoviv Medical Institute](https://www.sanoviv.com/) approaches to tailor a program that will suite you.
 You can either learn oby joining a courses on the schedule or plan for individual coaching.

 The most popular programs are: